iqbalhrasel/rust-java-microservice-demo/README.md

 ## Configuration

-Currently, service endpoints are configured using static URLs (e.g. localhost with fixed ports).
+Currently, service endpoints are configured using static URLs.

 Example:

-- Java service calls Rust service at http://localhost:8090
+- `school` service calls `student` service at http://localhost:8090
-- Rust service calls Java service at http://localhost:8080
+- `student` service calls `school` service at http://localhost:8080

 This will evolve in future iterations.